 - Advocacy.
-A local attorney will have presented similar cases throughout Tampa and will be able argue, citing regional standards and customs, on your behalf in court and through written documents.
+A local attorney will have presented similar cases throughout Tampa and will be able to argue, citing regional standards and customs, on your behalf in court and through written documents.

 - Communicate with the defendant.
-Your attorney will communicate and negotiate with the defendant or their attorney, so you do not have to suffer through with additional tension or abuse.
+Your attorney will communicate and negotiate with the defendant or their attorney, so you do not have to suffer through additional tension or abuse.

 - Civil Action.
-An attorney can file a civil lawsuit to help with recovery of medical expenses or financial/emotional loss caused by your abuser.
+An attorney can file a civil lawsuit to help with the recovery of medical expenses or financial/emotional loss caused by your abuser.